Preparing for CMBS workout and negotiating effectively.

 Workouts ultimately come down to trading value and mitigating risk.
 As the borrower, your leverage is your ability to deliver something the lender needs or wants that they can’t get by just taking the property.
 It may not seem like you have much leverage if you’re defaulting – the lender has the mortgage and the law on their side.
 But you often have these chips:

 Operational Expertise / Continuity: Ask: Would a receiver or a new owner do a better job turning this around than me?
 If you truly believe the answer is no, make that case.
 Perhaps you as sponsor have local connections or a unique concept (e.g., repositioning plan) that an out-of-town buyer wouldn’t.
 Emphasize your track record or past success with similar assets.
-The servicer might dismiss this if you’re bleeding cash, but if you are competent, they may prefer to keep you in place – if you put new equity in or agree to terms ensuring you’re committed.
-Essentially, you offer your continued stewardship as value: “Work with me and I’ll maximize value for both of us; kick me out and the trust might end up with a worse outcome.”
-Be ready to back this with evidence (maybe letters of intent from potential tenants that you’re negotiating, etc.).

 Additional Equity or Collateral: If you have access to fresh capital (from yourself or new partners), you can offer it as part of the solution.
 Lenders typically require borrowers to re-commit by putting new skin in the game.
-For example, you might say, “I’ll contribute $X new equity, which will fund leasing and pay down the loan, if you (lender) agree to extend the term and reduce the interest rate.”
+For example, you might say, “I’ll contribute $X in new equity, which will fund leasing and pay down the loan, if you (lender) agree to extend the term and reduce the interest rate.”
 This sharing of pain (you put in cash, they give a concession) often is required to get to yes.
 Be careful with offering new capital, confirm that you’re getting something valuable in return (like a principal reduction or a long extension).
 Don’t throw good money after bad without solidifying the deal.

 Third-Party Purchase Offers: As mentioned, having an outside investor willing to buy the property at some price can be leverage.
 If you bring the trust a bona fide purchase offer that’s higher than what they’d net in foreclosure, they might consider a note sale or a consented sale.
 This is essentially delivering the solution to them.
 It requires lining up investors quietly (which is why engaging a brokerage or tapping your network early can help).
 If the servicer sees “Offer on table: $40M cash now vs. uncertain foreclosure recovery $35M a year from now,” that can break a stalemate.
 They may prefer to just take the $40M (possibly via you doing a discounted payoff with that investor’s money, or the investor buying the note).
 Just ensure any offer is real – nothing undermines credibility like presenting a phantom buyer who later vanishes.